 And remember to opt for top-quality Cheddar cheese that is aged.
 The older the cheese is, the better it tastes.

 Cheddar Cheese may be used to replace traditional MSG in a bunch of recipes, such as stews, soups, salads, pizzas, and many other foods.
 You may add it as much as you like to substitute MSG.

-Among thousands of mushroom species, the most suitable one to replace MSG is shiitake mushrooms because it has the highest percentage of glutamate.
+Among many Japanese mushroom species, the most suitable one to replace MSG is shiitake mushrooms because it has the highest percentage of glutamate.
 Therefore, it can do its best in duplicating the taste of MSG and also intensify the flavor of other ingredients.

 Make sure to sauté or roast shiitake mushrooms before using them as an MSG substitute for your dish.
 This action can help a lot in boosting the flavors of the mushrooms.

 You can also use the mushroom seasoning powder if you don’t have fresh mushrooms in your hand.
 Apply the powder with the same amount as the MSG amount called for in the recipe.
 This substitute goes best with soups and stews.